fifithatlady/what-happens-when/README.rst

 * If the computer is connected to a switch, the switch will check its local CAM/MAC table to see which port has the MAC address we are looking for.
-If the switch has no entry for the MAC address it will rebroadcast the ARP request to all other ports.
+If the switch has no entry for the MAC address, it will rebroadcast the ARP request to all other ports.

-* If the switch has an entry in the MAC/CAM table it will send the ARP request to the port that has the MAC address we are looking for.
+* If the switch has an entry in the MAC/CAM table, it will send the ARP request to the port that has the MAC address we are looking for.

-* If the router is on the same "wire", it will respond with an ``ARP Reply`` (see below)
+* If the router is on the same "wire", it will respond with an ``ARP Reply`` (see below).

 ``ARP Reply``::